-In December 2018, Washington University Libraries acquired the Eugene O’Neill Collection, an archive of manuscripts, correspondence, photographs, and other materials related to the life and work of playwright Eugene O’Neill.
+In December 2018, Washington University Libraries acquired the Harley Hammerman Collection on Eugene O’Neill, an archive of manuscripts, correspondence, photographs, and other materials related to the life and work of playwright Eugene O’Neill.

 A native New Yorker, O’Neill (1888-1953) was an acclaimed dramatist who completed more than 50 plays, including Long Day’s Journey into Night, The Iceman Cometh, Desire under the Elms, and A Moon for the Misbegotten.
 These and other works by O’Neill are considered masterpieces of 20th-century theatre and remain in widespread production.

 In his plays, O’Neill made use of the techniques of realism, and he often focused on working-class characters.
 He was a four-time winner of the Pulitzer Prize for Drama.
 He won the Nobel Prize in Literature in 1936.

 The Harley Hammerman Collection on Eugene O’Neill was acquired from Harley Hammerman, an alumnus of the Washington University School of Medicine and a longtime O’Neill enthusiast.
 Hammerman provided materials for Washington University’s 1988 Eugene O’Neill Centennial exhibition.
 He is the creator of the website eoneill.com, where materials from the collection can be viewed.

 “The Libraries are honored to be chosen as the permanent home of this amazing collection that has taken Dr. Hammerman decades, and extreme devotion, to build,” says Nadia Ghasedi, associate university librarian for Special Collections Services.
 “We look forward to sharing the collection with faculty, students, and the greater community.”